ChuLiangFu/ChuLiangFu.github.io/_pages/about.md

 Research Statements
 ---
-I have abundant interests in **Computational Materials Science** and **Applied Mathematics**.
-My research interests varies from pure mathematics to applied mathematics and applicable physical science such as materials science when I was a junior student in my undergraduate school.
+I have abundant interests in **Applied Mathematics** with **Computational Materials Science** as the training domain.
+My research interests varies from pure mathematics to applied mathematics and applied science when I was a junior student in my undergraduate school.
 Though I am impressed by partial differential equations and geometry&topology during my undergraduate years, some physics related research experience(quantization of dislocations) and the great Chia-Chiao Lin's landmark pioneer contribtions in applied mathematics attracts me.
 Recent years, I am activated by prof. Weinan E's vision to explore the [new era in applied mathematics](https://www.ams.org/notices/202104/rnoti-p565.pdf) with coherently integrating first-principle modelings, data-driven method, algorithms & fundamental mathematics & domain knowledge: physics led materials science.

 * Local-Global: